cjcarlson/falciparum/README.md

 # Code from: "The historical fingerprint and future impact of climate change on childhood malaria in Africa"

+![banner](https://github.com/cjcarlson/falciparum/blob/master/Figures/Figure3.jpg)

+---

 This repository contains code for Carlson, Carleton, Odoulami, and Trisos (2022), preprint forthcoming on medRxiv.

-![banner](https://github.com/cjcarlson/falciparum/blob/master/Figures/Figure3.jpg)

-Malaria data were previously published by Snow et al. (2017) and are available online; climate data are too large for Github.
+Malaria data were previously published by Snow et al. (2017) and are available online; climate data are too large for Github but again available from other sources.
 All R scripts to execute the data analysis and visualization are stored in the Pipeline directory:

 ```
 A - Utility functions